Xinglab/SQUID/README.md

 Copyright and License Information
 ---------------------------------
-Copyright (C) 2015 University of California, Los Angeles (UCLA) Zhicheng Pan, Yi Xing
+Copyright (C) 2015 University of California, Los Angeles (UCLA) Yi Xing

-Authors: Zhicheng Pan, Yi Xing
+Authors: Zhicheng Pan, Shaofang Li, Yi Xing

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software